William B. Cooper (Delaware politician)

-William Barkley Cooper (December 16, 1771 – April 27, 1849) was an American farmer and politician from Laurel, in Sussex County, Delaware.
+William Barkley Cooper (December 16, 1771 – April 27, 1849) was an American politician from Laurel, in Sussex County, Delaware.
 He was a member of the Federalist Party, then later the Whig Party, who served in the Delaware General Assembly and as Governor of Delaware.

 Early life and family

 Cooper was born in Laurel, Delaware, son of Isaac and Comfort Townsend Barkley Cooper.
 His grandfather, Barkley Townsend, came to Laurel in 1768 from Dorchester County, Maryland and at one time owned nearly the whole area.
 His father served in the Delaware General Assembly, was a member of the Delaware convention that ratified the U.S. Constitution in 1787, and was a member of the 1792 Delaware Constitutional Convention.
 His brother, Thomas Cooper, also served in the Delaware General Assembly and was one of the U.S. Representatives from Delaware from 1813 until 1817.

 William Cooper married Nancy Jones in 1795, and had one child, William T. After her death, he married Nelly Warren in 1816, and after her death, he married for the third time, Jane Townsend Palmer in 1828.
 There were no children by either of the later marriages.
 They lived at the southeast corner of 4th and King Street in Laurel and were members of the Methodist Church.
 He served as an ensign in the Delaware militia, 5th Company, 9th Regiment, and later was commissioned captain of the 3rd Brigade of the Troop of Horse.